Gabbonbon/Pokemon-/README.md

 This is the original version, Gabbonbon is the creator.
 If you would like to use this program in commercial products please contact me.

+One year no progress...
+I will finish! (trust)